 Lovefilm has an excellent site design with many quirks and extras that earn it the reputation of having the best film information content.
 Lovefilm has little gimmicks to keep it fresh like a Queue Voyeur to see what other people are renting, in-house editorials, movie quizzes, viewer ratings, viewer reviews, and a "trailer park" on films currently in the cinema.
 There is an extensive section of film newsletters, interviews with stars, movie news, film festival info, film quizzes, and even competitions.
 You can set up an email or SMS text alert when new discs are shipped out.

-In 2005, they became the first large DVD rental company to offer video game rentals as well, and now stock more titles than any other company, some 6,500+.
+In 2005, Lovefilm became the first large DVD rental company to offer video game rentals as well, and now stock more titles than any other company.
 For a more detailed review of Lovefilm's video game rental setup see the review on our sister site at Games-Rental-Guide.co.uk.
-They've also beefed up their Blu-ray high definition disc inventory, from some 600 in mid-2008 to 1,100 by spring 2009 and 1,800 as of 2010.
-And unlike US rental giant Netflix, Lovefilm has confirmed they will not be charging extra for the more expensive Blu-ray discs.
+They've also beefed up their Blu-ray high definition disc inventory, from some 600 in mid-2008 to 1,100 by spring 2009 and 1,800 as of 2010 and ??? by 2015.

 They have also been doing Video on Demand (VoD) longer than any other UK rental provider, allowing you to download an entire film to your computer for £2.99 each (or starting at £9.99 if you want to save the film).
-Over 4,000 feature film titles are available to rent.
+Over ??? feature film titles are available to rent.
 This is a separate, pay as you go service to their normal DVD rental plans.
-Video downloads like this will probably be the main entertainment venue of the future, but we reckon for the next decade or so DVDs (and Blu-Ray discs) will remain king.
+Video downloads like this will be the main entertainment venue of the future, but we reckon for the next decade or so DVDs (and Blu-Ray discs) will be a major sector.